DivideBV/Postnl/README.md

 # Implementation Status

 This library is not complete.
 This table lists which services are implemented and which aren't.
-The list of provided services is taken from [PostNL's developer center](https://developer.postnl.nl/).
+The list of existing services is taken from [PostNL's developer center](https://developer.postnl.nl/).

 | Service                   | Implemented |